Borderliner/Meshki/README.md

 The above list is non-exhaustive.
 Meshki works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE 9.

 ## Major Known Issues
-- On tablets, opening the push slider sometimes messes up the button-couples.
-Will find a workaround in the future releases.
+- Slider is somehow messed up on IE and Microsot Edge.
+Will be fixed soon.

 ## Tools Used